-Child and vulnerable adult protection enquiries by social services or the police are not to be confused with the internal disciplinary enquiries by the College.
+Children and adults at risk protection enquiries by social services or the police are not to be confused with the internal disciplinary enquiries by the College.
 The College may be able to use the outcome of external agency enquiries to assist its own procedures.
-Child and vulnerable adult protection agencies including the police have no power to direct the College to act in a particular way however the College should assist the agencies with their enquiries.
+Children and adults at risk protection agencies including the police have no power to direct the College to act in a particular way however the College should assist the agencies with their enquiries.